aruth-gardiye/tech_geeks_backend/docs/Job.md

 -  `jobLocation` (object): The location of the job, including an address, longitude, and latitude.

+-  `jobDuration` (object): The duration of the job in hours, days, months, and years.

 -  `jobStartDate` (string): The start date of the job in the format "YYYY-MM-DD".

 -  `jobEndDate` (string): The end date of the job in the format "YYYY-MM-DD".